lusilva/fundo/README.md

 2. Create settings.json file in the root directory.
    More info [here.](http://docs.meteor.com/#/full/meteor_settings)
 3. Start up a redis server instance for the app to connect to.
 For more info, see next section.
+4. Run `npm install` to install all npm packages.
-4. Run `meteor run --settings settings.json`, which will install all dependencies and start up the meteor server.
+5. Run `meteor run --settings settings.json`, which will install all dependencies and start up the meteor server.
-5. Go to `localhost:3000` in your web browser.
+6. Go to `localhost:3000` in your web browser.

 ### Redis